YiweiMao/YiweiMao.github.io/_posts/2020-02-15-error_correction.md

 K := \frac{n}{m}
 $$
 and this measures the efficiency of the encoding.
 Redundancy is also a method of generating sparse decompositions of signals and this is known as compressed sensing.
-A comprehensive list of papers in this field can be found at [links](compressedsensing.com).
 This method has applications in computed tomography because image reconstruction can be formulated as a compressed sensing problem[^1] (Yu and Wang 2007).

 A core part of encoding information into the redundant bits is the idea of parity.